by Tina Payne Bryson, Ph.D.

 As parents, we have to be careful that our middle child doesn’t fall through the cracks.
 The youngest is often demanding our attention, and the oldest is trying new things that none of us have ever gone through, so our middle one can often end up getting less of our time and attention, even when we don’t mean for that to happen.

 For example, my five-year-old middle child, Luke, is very good at entertaining himself.
 So unless I’m careful, I could go a whole hour without even engaging with him in any meaningful way.
 While I change my toddler’s diaper and help my oldest son with his homework and piano practice, Luke will play Legos or work on his letters by himself.
 That means that I need to make a conscious effort to give Luke my attention on a regular and consistent basis—even when he’s not asking for it as much as his brothers.
-Just because they aren’t asking for our attention, doesn’t mean they don’t need it.
+Just because they aren’t asking for our attention doesn’t mean they don’t need it.

 Let’s look at a few things you can do to keep your child from suffering from “middle-child syndrome.”

 Go on dates together, where it’s just you two.
 Or while your oldest child is at a friend’s house and the baby is napping or in the high chair, play Candyland or Battleship together.
-And don’t forget about bedtime.
+Also, don’t forget about bedtime.
 A great way to emphasize how special your child is to you is to tuck him or her in and spend a few minutes snuggling and chatting in the dark.

 One of the best ways to make it clear that you’re paying attention to each of your children is simply to notice what they’re doing.
 For example, when I’m working with my oldest on his homework or getting my toddler’s breakfast ready, I can also take a minute to stop and comment on the picture Luke is drawing, or the Lego spaceship he’s building.